Barry Sherman: Investigation

 police sources told the Toronto Star on December 15 or 16, 2017, that they were "probing the possibility that they were a murder–suicide".
 Honey suffered face injuries and Barry did not, fueling initial police speculation she was the victim and Barry was not.

-In response, friends noted that the house had nine entrances and both Barry and Honey would have been likely to let someone in who asked for help, no matter the time of day, even if they barely knew the person or they were a complete stranger.
+In response, anonymous sources noted that the house had several entrances and claimed that both Barry and Honey would have been likely to let someone in who asked for help.
 The Sherman children issued a statement urging the police to conduct a thorough criminal investigation and chastised the police for leaking a murder-suicide theory.
 They also contacted Toronto lawyer Brian Greenspan to retain a private investigator to look into the deaths.
 He hired Tom Klett, a retired Toronto Police detective who has worked in the homicide, drug, and intelligence bureaus.
 The family also hired Dr. David Chiasson, the retired chief forensic pathologist for Ontario, to conduct another autopsy.

 The second autopsy established that the couple's cause of death was homicide.

 In January 2018, the Toronto Star published an exclusive report based on anonymous sources from the family's investigation team who said that the deaths were murders: the couple was strangled by belts after their hands were tied.
 These investigators had not yet gained access to the Sherman home.
 "People providing information for this story are not identified as they were not authorized to discuss the case," according to the Star.
 When contacted by a reporter, a Toronto Police spokesman reiterated the position that they were treating the deaths as "suspicious".
 On January 26, Toronto Police advised the news media that their investigation concluded that the couple had been killed in a targeted attack.
 At the time, they would not discuss any possible suspects, but planned to interview everyone who had access to the home prior to the deaths via the lockbox that was previously installed by the real estate agent.
 The police investigation has encountered resistance at Apotex headquarters, with a police spokesman saying "Legal complexities in some executions have been challenging given the litigious nature of Barry Sherman's businesses, in particular the search and seizure of electronics in Barry Sherman's workspace at Apotex".